Current Employment Opportunities

 Pre-Interview Questionnaire

-Selection Process: Applicants must obtain a minimum score of 70% on the video-based human relations section of the test through NTN to be considered for a panel interview.
-Applicants that pass the panel interview, meet the requirements to be a City of Powell Police Officer, and do not have a history of automatic disqualifiers will be considered for a final interview with the Chief of Police.
+Applicants who receive a test score of 70% or higher on the video-based human relations section of the NTN test, passed the panel interview, meet the requirements to be a City of Powell Police Officer; and do not have a history with any of the automatic disqualifiers, will be considered for a final interview with the Chief of Police.

 City of Powell Police Officer Hiring Documents: